 Collect rent in full and by the deadline for all rental units

-California landlord-tenant law also conveys certain responsibilities to a landlord, like the following:
+California landlord-tenant law also conveys certain duties to a landlord, like the following:

 Following the proper eviction process